luigifcruz/weatherdump/readme.md

 ## Known Bugs

 - The LRPT RGB composite is unsynchonized in most occasions.
 Will be corrected in Beta 1.
-- Garbage collection bug causes the app to use a huge amout of memory.
+- Garbage collection bug causes the app to use a huge amount of memory.
 Will be corrected in Beta 1.

 ## Upcoming Features List